Double Fine: Double Fine Presents

 Following Microsoft's acquisition of Double Fine in June 2019, the fate of the Double Fine Presents publishing label was unclear.
-Schafer stated in September 2019 that the fate of Double Fine Presents is unclear, but that while they will likely end up stop publishing, they will still likely engage with the community through the Day of the Devs events to support other independent developers.
+Schafer stated in September 2019 that the fate of Double Fine Presents is unclear, but that while they would likely end up stop publishing, they would still likely engage with the community through the Day of the Devs events to support other independent developers.
 Ooblets changed to a self-publishing model following Double Fine's acquisition, while another, Knights and Bikes, remained under the label.
 Gang Beasts also turned to self-publishing by June 2020, as it described that Double Fine's publishing was "winding down".

 Events

 Double Fine and iam8bit host an annual free festival, Day of the Devs, in San Francisco with food, drink, and playable demos of unreleased indie games since 2012.